PROFILE

 numerous branches that participate in

-cooperative exchanges under the S&T Agreement
+cooperative exchanges under the Science and

-and its nearly 60 protocols, memoranda of
+Technology Agreement and its nearly 60

-understanding, agreements and annexes.
-The
+agreements and annexes.
+The Agreement covers

-Agreement covers cooperation in areas such as
+cooperation in areas such as marine

-marine conservation, renewable energy, and
+conservation, renewable energy, and health.

-health.
-Biennial Joint Commission Meetings on
+Biennial Joint Commission Meetings on Science

-Science and Technology bring together
+and Technology bring together policymakers from

-policymakers from both sides to coordinate joint
+both sides to coordinate joint science and

-science and technology cooperation.
-Executive
+technology cooperation.
+Executive Secretaries

-Secretaries meetings are held biennially to
+meetings are held biennially to implement

-implement specific cooperation programs.
-Japan
+specific cooperation programs.
+Japan and the

-and the European Union also have high profile
+European Union also have high profile science

-science and technology cooperative relationships
+and technology cooperative relationships with

 Trade